shnewto/sheas.blog/_drafts/2017-rust-impl-period.md

-For more info on implementation details I'll probably do a follow up post, but in the meantime, if you're interested in knowing more about it I'll recommend checking out the conversations in the PRs linked to above.
+For more info on implementation details I'll probably do a follow up post, but in the meantime, if you're interested in knowing more about it I'll recommend checking out the conversations in the PRs linked to above or reaching out on Twitter, I'm [@shnewto](https://twitter.com/shnewto).

 I'd like to offer a really enthusiastic thank you to the Rust community and everyone involved in organizing and running the impl period for 2017.
 I'm glad